Diabetes is a prevalent condition. Just recall all the patients you saw today and there’s probably a handful of them who are diabetic.

 – development of preventable complications

-– participate in learning process.
+– participates in the learning process

-– verbalize understanding of condition and treatment
+– verbalizes understanding of condition and treatment

 – perform demonstrated procedures correctly and explain reasons for actions